 Gift giving and cookie swaps: Now that you know how to make gluten free snickerdoodles, keep these rice flour cookies in mind as homemade gifts for all your gluten free friends.

 These are also perfect for holiday cookie exchanges!
+After all, who doesn’t love cinnamon flavored sugar cookies?

 Looking for more gluten free cookie recipes?